xiqi/react-native-live-audio-stream/README.md

   bufferSize: 4096    // default is 2048
 };

+await PermissionsAndroid.request(
+  PermissionsAndroid.PERMISSIONS.RECORD_AUDIO
+);

 LiveAudioStream.init(options);
 LiveAudioStream.on('data', data => {
   // base64-encoded audio data chunks

+  // below line plays the received audio data
+  // NOTE: this DOES NOT WORK on iOS LiveAudioStream.addPlay(data);
 });
   ...
+// NOTE: `startPlay` is not necessary on iOS LiveAudioStream.startPlay();
 LiveAudioStream.start();
   ...
 LiveAudioStream.stop();
+// NOTE: `stopPlay` is not necessary on iOS LiveAudioStream.stopPlay();
   ...
 ```